-Minera IRL has historically held three tenements in the area, namely Filpo I, Vera XI and Very IX totalling 2,400Ha at Bethania.
+Minera IRL SA has historically held three tenements in the area, namely Filpo I, Vera XI and Very IX totalling 2,400Ha at Bethania.
 In August 2009, Minera IRL SA entered into an option agreement to purchase 100% of a central, key 841Ha lease from Minera Monterrico Peru SAC.

-Under the terms of the agreement, Minera IRL will have the right to commence immediate exploration.
-A US\$100,000 payment will be payable if Minera IRL persists with the projects beyond 12 months.
+Under the terms of the agreement, Minera IRL SA will have the right to commence immediate exploration.
+In August 2010, the Company exercised the option pursuant to the agreement by paying US\$100,000 payment.
 Payment of US\$10 per ounce in Proven and Probable Reserves upon presentation of a feasibility study at any time up to 4 years will secure 100% ownership in the property.